DDropping/BoardRack_v2/README.md

 ### Classified Advertisement Website for New / Used / Custom Suftboards

-#### BoardRack Version 2 replaces the default Create React App framework and replaces it with the [Next.js](https://github.com/zeit/next.js/) framework.
+#### BoardRack (version 2) replaces the default Create React App framework and replaces it with the [Next.js](https://github.com/zeit/next.js/) framework.
 Aswell doing away with the need for Express.js replaced by Next.js' `pages/api` routing.
 Version 2 also replaces the standard css styling convention with CSS in JS conventions using [Styled-Components](https://github.com/styled-components/styled-components).

 ## Version History